-Again, you will find servants in a portrait of a sovereign: in this painting, a governess is holding Friedrich,
+Again, you will find servants in a portrait of a sovereign: in this painting, a governess is holding Friedrich, Leonilla's eldest, on her lap.

 Leonilla's family to have house staff portrayed.
 Above the display cabinet, a painting by Pierre Legrand shows little Leonilla Bariatinskaya on the lap of her Russian nurse.